 If you tried this Raspberry Mint Mojito recipe or any other on the blog then I’d love to hear from you with a comment or a bunch of stars.

 Raspberry Mint Mojito

 - 2 shots (1 ½ ounces each) of Havana Club or other white rum

 - 4 teaspoons granulated sugar

-- 6-8 mint leaves
+- 6-8 mint leaves + extra for garnish

-- 1 lime sliced thin
+- 1 lime thinly sliced

 - Club soda

-- 10-12 raspberries + extra raspberries for garnish
+- 10-12 raspberries + extra for garnish

 - Add three slices of lime to the bottom of a short glass then sprinkle on the sugar and add the mint leaves and raspberries.